 Although we can find over 150 varieties, there are basic cooking principles that ring true for all hard-shelled clams.
 Use the clams when they are at their freshest — do not let them sit in the refrigerator for more than 48 hours.
 Double-check that the clams are alive just before cooking as well.
 Just give each one a tap to make sure they close up tightly.
 If you notice that any are chipped, cracked, or open, you’ll want to toss those out.

 Can’t get enough seafood?
 This dish of Mexican Rice with Shrimp combines some of the same authentic flavors but delivers a completely different culinary experience!
-If that’s not enough, head over to Flavorful Seafood and Rice Dishes to satisfy your craving and discover new recipes to try.
+If that’s not enough, head over to our Mexican Rice recipes or these Flavorful Seafood and Rice Dishes to satisfy your craving and discover new meals to try.

 Sautéing the rice only takes a couple of minutes but is a complete sensory experience.
 The rice will let you know when it’s ready, and constantly stirring ensures that you will pick up the signs.
 The mixture turns milky white, sizzles, and becomes a little more difficult to stir when it’s time to add the sauce.

 Want to try more dishes from Pati Jinich?
 Using ingredients that you probably already have in your kitchen, her recipe for Lentils and Rice with Caramelized Onions is utterly delicious and a great way to mix fluffy Mahatma® Jasmine Rice with hearty legumes.

 Find more tips for chef recipes and your own homemade creations in our cooking section!
 Start with how many cups of water per cup of rice when cooking Jasmine Rice and advance from there.